It's Just About Time: Release and reception

-Yet, Peter Lowry notes (in his book I've Been Everywhere: A Johnny Cash Chronicle) that "compared to recent singles this could be seen as a flop chartwise, with a stay of just one week in the [country] charts at the start of 1959."
+Peter Lowry, as well, notes (in his book I've Been Everywhere: A Johnny Cash Chronicle) that "compared to recent singles this could be seen as a flop chartwise, with a stay of just one week in the [country] charts at the start of 1959."

 The flip side, "I Just Thought You'd Like to Know," reached #85 on the Billboard Hot 100 and didn't enter the country chart at all.